After Promising Mexico Would Pay For Border Wall, Donald Trump Finds New Source — A Military Retirement Fund

 — Chuck Schumer (@SenSchumer) July 27, 2019

 Donald Trump has come under fire from critics for going back on promises made during the 2016 campaign that he would make Mexico pay for a wall along the southern border.
 Trump later walked back that promise, pushing for Democrats in Congress to authorize funding needed to start building the wall and sending the federal government into a shutdown when they held firm against his demands.

-During the weeks-long stalemate, Trump denied that he promised Mexico would make a direct payment for the wall, but the New York Times chronicled the multiple times that Trump said just that — he would use his negotiating prowess to force Mexico to cut a check for the cost of the wall.
+During the weeks-long stalemate, Trump denied that he promised Mexico would make a direct payment for the wall, but the New York Times chronicled the multiple times that Trump said just that; he would use his negotiating prowess to force Mexico to cut a check for the cost of the wall.

 As The Inquisitr had previously reported, Donald Trump also promised during the 2016 presidential campaign that he would build a wall 1,000 miles long along the border.
 Since Trump took office in January 2017, there has not been any new wall built.